The 1930 Penny is a part of Australian folklore.

 The Proof 1930 Penny is Australian 'numismatic' royalty.
 The 'King' of Australian coin rarities.
 It is the nation's most valuable penny, the most recent sale occurring in March 2019 for $1.15 million.

 The Melbourne Mint officially recorded its striking of six Proof 1930 Pennies.
 So where are they today?

-Three are held privately, one in Melbourne with the remaining two in Sydney.
-The three publicly held specimens are located in the British Museum, the Museum of Victoria and the Art Gallery of South Australia.
+Three are held by private collectors, one in Melbourne with the remaining two in Sydney.
+Three are held in public institutions, the British Museum, the Museum of Victoria and the Art Gallery of South Australia.

-Belinda Downie celebrated the purchase and sale of her first Proof 1930 Penny in 1997.
-It was acquired at a Melbourne public auction and later sold to the owner of the Madrid Collection for $147,500.
+The coin was acquired at a Melbourne public auction and later sold to the owner of the Madrid Collection of Australian Rare Coins for $147,500.